lisp-mirror/eql5-android/examples/REPL/README-1.md

 To paste the selected text, simply tap and hold where you want to paste it, to show the popup menu again.

+To eval the selected expression only, just click on the **Eval** button.

 The icons for this menu are taken from `fontawesome-webfont.ttf` (included).